Legal recognition of non-binary gender: United Kingdom

-The title "Mx." is widely accepted in the United Kingdom by government organisations and businesses as an alternative for non-binary people while HESA allows the use of non-binary gender markers for students in higher education.
+The title "Mx." is widely accepted in the United Kingdom by government organisations and businesses as an alternative for non-binary people while the HESA allows the use of non-binary gender markers for students in higher education.
 In 2015 early day motion EDM660 was registered with Parliament.
 EDM660 calls for citizens to be permitted access to the X marker on passports.
 When the text of EDM660 came to light in 2016 a formal petition was launched through the Parliamentary Petitions Service calling for EDM660 to be passed into law.

 In September 2015 the Ministry of Justice responded to a petition calling for self-determination of legal gender, saying that they were not aware of "any specific detriment" experienced by nonbinary people unable to have their genders legally recognised.
 In January 2016 the Trans Inquiry Report by the Women and Equalities Committee called for nonbinary people to be protected from discrimination under the Equality Act, for the X gender marker to be added to passports, and for a wholesale review into the needs of nonbinary people by the government within six months.
 This did not happen.
 In June 2018 the British High Court ruled against a bid for passports to have an X marker.

 The Scottish Government undertook a public consultation on Reforms to the Gender Recognition Act 2004 (GRA) from 9 November 2017 to 1 March 2018.
 The 2004 GRA sets out the legal process by which someone can change their legally recognised gender.
 The consultation analysis explains that 60% of those answering the question, agreed with the proposal to introduce a self-declaratory system for legal gender recognition.
 Point 66 in the analysis document reads "A majority of respondents, 62% of those answering the question, thought that Scotland should take action to recognise non-binary people.
 Of the remaining respondents, 33% did not think Scotland should take action and 4% did not know."
 A draft bill for reforming the 2004 GRA is to be proposed by the end of 2019.
 However, in their factsheet, the Scottish Government say they will not be extending legal gender-recognition to non-binary people.
 Instead they are intending to set up working group to consider what more could be done to further the inclusion of non-binary people in society.